Pantry Categories List

-If you or any member of your family is on a restrictive diet, having categories that address those needs might be valuable to your setup.
+If you or any family member is on a restrictive diet, having categories that address those needs might be valuable to your setup.

-Diet-friendly sugar and flour, diet-friendly wraps, low carb snacks, dressings, canned vegetables, diet-friendly canned fruit, canned meat, pickled eggs.
+Diet-friendly sugar and flour, diet-friendly wraps, low-carb snacks, dressings, canned vegetables, diet-friendly canned fruit, canned meat, and pickled eggs.

 This will include beans, nuts, seeds, dried fruit, gluten-free pasta, rice flour, almond flour, and gluten-free baking supplies.

-This will include nuts, seeds, low salt seasonings, canned fish or chicken, low salt beans or vegetables, oatmeal, whole-wheat pasta and bread, brown rice, canned fruit (no sugar added), any diabetic-friendly snacks.
+This will include nuts, seeds, low-salt seasonings, canned fish or chicken, low-salt beans or vegetables, oatmeal, whole-wheat pasta and bread, brown rice, canned fruit (no sugar added), and any diabetic-friendly snacks.